 Ring any bells??
 It bloody well should – it’s only the most famous kids’ story in about a squillion years… Yes, boys and girls, the theme this month is Harry Potter!
 How you interpret the theme is up to you.
 Name your dish after some aspect/character of the books.
 Produce another short dramatic work using Potter-like characters.
 Compose a picture of your dish looking suitably Potter-like (I can see it now – “here is the picture of a package.
 Underneath it is my egg dish.
 That bloody post owl had better improve her aim or her days are numbered!!”).
 Just let your imagination run wild.
 All you have to remember is the eggs and the carbs.
 After that, it’s all up to you…

 [Thanks to Owen for giving me the idea by pointing me to a fabulous roundup of Harry Potter parodies **WARNING!
 PLOT SPOILER!
-DO NOT CLICK IF YOU DON'T WANT TO KNOW!** written for a Guardian newspaper cometition here.]
+DO NOT CLICK IF YOU DON’T WANT TO KNOW!** written for a Guardian newspaper competition here.]